jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Virginia to the drop down list and created necessary VA JSON file.
 * Added Colorado to the drop down list and created necessary CO JSON file alogn with restaurants from both BLDR and DEN JSON files.
 * Added Boulder, CO to the drop down list and created necessary BLDR JSON file.
 * Added Minneapolis–Saint Paul, MN to the drop down list and created necessary MSP JSON file.